 The value of the deal is subjectively defined based on your future performance and value to the organization, and not on what today’s data suggests you should be paid.

-Lie #2 - You’re negotiating with the recruiter
+Lie #2 - You’re negotiating a job offer with the recruiter

 All too often, candidates allow recruiters to end salary negotiations when recruiters utter the words, “It’s out of my control.”